d3/d3/docs/d3-chord/ribbon.md

 ## *ribbon*(...*arguments*) {#_ribbon}

 [Source](https://github.com/d3/d3-chord/blob/main/src/ribbon.js) · Generates a ribbon for the given *arguments*.
 The *arguments* are arbitrary; they are propagated to the ribbon generator’s accessor functions along with the `this` object.
-For example, with the default settings, a [chord object](#_chord) expected:
+For example, with the default settings, a [chord object](./chord.md) is expected:

 ```js
 ribbon({